 Wireless audio is getting more and more acceptable, if not legitimately good — and that’s coming from the point of view of someone who considers themselves an audiophile.
 We would like to see phone makers (and frankly, headphone manufacturers) adopt the latest Bluetooth audio standards, including tech like AptX HD.

 AptX HD essentially enables so-called “lossless” audio over Bluetooth, meaning that you can get CD-quality or better audio without having to be tethered to a wire.
 A number of phones have adopted the tech, but not all of them — and it’s notably missing from the iPhone, despite Apple’s control over the platform.
-And of course, then we need to get the headphones standardizing as well.
-It’s a tough fight.
+And of course, then we need to get the

 While we doubt that this will change across the entire industry, as the majority of people seem content to keep listening even with the current level of Bluetooth audio quality, it would certainly be nice if it did.